Research Conducted at Veterans Affairs (VA)

 The IRB has the authority and obligation to monitor SLC VA research through routine or for-cause regulatory audits.
 VA studies will be audited annually by the VA Research Compliance Officer; however, the IRB may require the study to be audited more frequently if there is concern for ongoing research compliance and the safety or welfare of participants.
 Investigators may contact the VA Research Compliance Officer for more information about the annual audits.
 The following information is available regarding IRB auditing policy and process:

 All investigators and staff conducting research at the VA must complete the necessary VA training modules.
 This includes investigators and staff who are University of Utah employees and those with WOC status.
-The VA does not accept the University of Utah version of the CITI training modules.
+The VA accepts either the U of U or the VA modules, but it's ideal if you affiliate with both institutions on your CITI login profile.
 For instructions on completing the VA CITI training modules, visit Investigator & Research Staff Training.

 IRB staff and members are encouraged to complete the VA CITI training modules.
 IRB staff and members receive VA-relevant training at annual training events.